Summary Statistics and Insights

 • which summaries are likely to be most informative?

-For the Iris dataset, the flower measurements are numeric and species provides a natural grouping variable.
+For the Iris dataset, the flower measurements and petal_area are numeric, while species provides a natural grouping variable.

 describe() gives a compact summary of central tendency and spread.